Storm Constantine: Education and early career

+Writing

 Wraeththu

-Constantine began her serious writing career by writing a novel which became the Wraeththu trilogy, (The Enchantments of Flesh and Spirit, The Bewitchments of Love and Hate, The Fulfillments of Fate and Desire, collectively known as the Wraeththu Chronicles).
-She came to the decision to throw herself into writing when, working at the library, she came to a realization: "This is it for the rest of my life.
-I’ve got to do something about it."
+Constantine began her serious writing career by writing a novel which became the Wraeththu Chronicles and included The Enchantments of Flesh and Spirit, The Bewitchments of Love and Hate, and The Fulfillments of Fate and Desire.
+Working as a librarian at the time, she decided to focus on writing when she came to the following realization: "This is it for the rest of my life.
+I've got to do something about it."
 Constantine had been working with the concept and characters of Wraeththu since the late 1970s.

-Constantine had a synopsis and outline completed when in the late 1980s she was at the Andromeda bookshop in Birmingham (operated by Rog Peyton) and had a chance encounter with a representative from MacDonald Futura (absorbed by Little, Brown Book Group in 1992), who subsequently picked up the novels, which were published 1987-1989.
-Enchantments of Flesh and Spirit was nominated for the 1991 Lambda Literary Awards for category "Gay science fiction, fantasy or horror."
-In 1993, the trilogy was released in omnibus format by Tor in the United States.
-Beginning at the time of release and continuing on for decades, the trilogy developed a cult following, particularly in the Goth subculture among those interested in fiction tackling alternative sexuality.
+By the late 1980s, Constantine had a synopsis and outline of the trilogy completed.
+One day, she was at the Andromeda bookshop in Birmingham (operated by Rog Peyton) when she had a chance encounter with a representative from MacDonald Futura (which was absorbed by Little, Brown Book Group in 1992).
+The representative subsequently picked up the novels, which were published between 1987 and 1989.

+The first book of the series, The Enchantments of Flesh and Spirit, was a finalist for the 1991 Lambda Literary Award for Science Fiction, Fantasy and Horror.

+In 1993, Tor released the trilogy in omnibus format in the United States.
+The trilogy developed a cult following, particularly in the Goth subculture and among those interested in fiction tackling alternative sexuality.

-Beginning with the initial trilogy, and continuing on to subsequent novels, novellas, and short stories, the story of Wraeththu follows the rise of a race of hermaphrodites / androgynes transformed from men.
+Beginning with the initial trilogy, and continuing on to subsequent novels, novellas, and short stories, the Wraeththu stories follow the rise of a race of hermaphrodites / androgynes transformed from humans.
 This new race takes possession of a world decline, a slow apocalypse, and then rebuilds the world into something better.
 Members of the new species are referred to as hara.
 The world of Wraeththu includes representations of real-life Earth continents and cultures, but all have been renamed and reworked.
 Constantine described the setting as an "alternate reality".

 Constantine framed the Wraeththu as follows:

 Humanity is in decline, ravaged by insanity, natural disasters, conflict, disease and infertility.
 A mysterious new race has risen from the ghettos and ruins of the decaying, dying cities.
 The young are evolving into a new species, which is stronger, sharper and more beautiful than their forerunners.
 Androgynous beings, they transcend gender and race.
 They possess skin psychic abilities and the means, through a process called inception, to transform humans into creatures like themselves.
 But they are wild in their rebirth and must strive to overcome all that is human within them in order to create society anew.
 They are the Wraeththu.